matthew-godin/Licode/README.md

 python migrations/migrations.py make <migration-name>
 ```

-Edit that migration by editing the file under migrations/ that starts with the largest number and ends with the name you chose.
+Edit the migration that just got created (should be printed by the migrations utility)

 To run all the migrations and update the database accordingly, to the following:

 ```bash
 python migrations/migrations.py migrate
 ```

+For more information about the migrations utility, visit: https://github.com/matthew-godin/migrations

 ## Important Notes About Deno